linneagyllingberg/linneagyllingberg.github.io/_pages/cv.md

 Parental leave
 ======
-* I have two children, born January 2020 and November 2021.I was on pregnancy/maternity leave October 2019-December 2020 and October 2021-August 2022.
+* I have two children, born January 2020 and November 2021.
+I was on pregnancy/maternity leave October 2019-December 2020 and October 2021-August 2022.

 Education